|

 SAN JUANICO (GPS coordinates 26'29 N ~ 112'43 W) is a small seaside fishing village with an increasingly larger following!
 Pilots and sailors refer to it as 'Punta Pequena'.
 Surfers know it as 'Scorpion Bay'.
 And fishermen call it 'Heaven'!
 San Juanico is a small fishing village located approximately 100 miles north of Ciudad Insurgentes, and approximately 100 miles south of SAN IGNACIO.

 Many of those visiting San Juanico driving down from the north travel via the historic seaside town of LORETO on Baja Highway One, unless they are brave enough to take the north or east roads in (not recommended for most vehicles).
 No matter which way you are coming from, there is really no easy way to get to San Juanico.
 The two roads coming down from the north are rock, dirt, tidal flats, and in some places sand.
 The east road from Highway One (at the Km.
 59 turnoff) is 38 miles of dirt, washboard, and offers some challenging mountain terrain.
-This road could shave 30-45 minutes off of the drive from Loreto...if you make it without crashing.
+This road could shave 30-45 minutes off of the drive from Loreto...if you make it without crashing or breaking down.
 More than one car has lost it on this road, and there are no services if you get into trouble.
-The road from the south, Baja Highway 53, is paved for the first 70 miles from Ciudad Insurgentes (with plenty of pot-holes and cows), and then a sometimes graded dirt road for the last 30 miles.
+The road from the south, Baja Highway 53, is paved for the first 70 miles from Ciudad Insurgentes (with plenty of pot-holes and cows), and then a sometimes graded dirt road for 20 miles with the final 10 miles paved as of late 2008.
 The village of San Juanico is located on a large, breathtakingly beautiful, well protected bay.
 It's a great place for sailors to hole up on the way up or down the coast, and the short runway at the nearby village of Cadeje makes it a fun fly-in destination for private pilots.
 When the ocean swells roll in from the south, surfing the 7 right point breaks is awesome.
-The town has experienced significant growth over the last couple of years, and is still growing as we head through 2006.
-In the winter of 2002-2003 Carlos Fiesta and Juan del Rio flew over San Juanico in a helicopter to photograph this increased growth.
+The town has experienced significant growth over the last couple of years, and is still growing as we head into 2009.
+Carlos Fiesta and Juan del Rio flew over San Juanico in a helicopter to photograph this increased growth.
 Most of the new growth is headed to the north and west of town into the outlying hills.
 Although nobody who visits here really wants this seaside jewel of a town to grow up, the Mexican government seems to have other plans.
-The new seaside Malecon has gotten sidewalks and streetlights, and there is talk of a floating marina outside town.
+The new seaside Malecon has gotten sidewalks and streetlights.
 Progress?
 Maybe.
-Hopefully these changes will take place slowly, over a period of many years, if at all.
+Hopefully additional changes will take place slowly, over a period of many years, if at all.
 There are four small restaurants in town, and five small markets.
 San Juanico is a quiet escape from the real world, except when the Baja 1000 blasts through town every couple of years.
 Things also get a bit busy during the annual 'San Juanico Days' celebration, held every year during the third week of June!
 Last year they actually had two horses in the horse race!
-In the year 2000 the town got it's first stop sign on it's main street, Boulevard Dionisia Villarino, near the school...but nobody seems to have noticed.
+The town got it's first stop sign on it's main street, Boulevard Dionisia Villarino, near the school...but nobody seems to have noticed.
 Most of the gringo activity in San Juanico takes place about a mile outside town, at SCORPION BAY RESORT.
 The rustic resort offers food, drinks, e-mail access and camping accommodations 7 days a week.
 This is a great place to meet fellow Baja travelers, and share Baja adventures.
 Large vacation homes are now being built on a low bluff with views of the Pacific Ocean, between the Cantina and town.
 More homes are on the way, and quite a few Norte Americanos are buying lots or homes in town.
-New for 2006 in town is hardware store, located on the main street in town near the entrance.
+New in town is hardware store, located on the main street in town near the entrance.
 It doesn't take a rocket scientist to see that San Juanico's days as a sleepy fishing village are numbered.
 The new road being paved just south and west of town is bound to encourage more visitors.
 So check it out now before the rest of the world finds out how cool this little village is.
 Thinking about moving south of the border?
 Visit the web site of BAJA RELOCATION for a head's up for what awaits you.
 When you fly over San Juanico at 32,000 feet on Alaska Airlines the large bay can easily be seen on the west side of the plane.
 Looking down at the small village from above it seems like there couldn't possibly be much going on in such a remote location.
 But looks can be deceiving!
 San Juanico, the town with 'a lot to do about nothing', has a cast of characters and local issues that never seems to stop.
 Jaimie Adkins, Terry Hansen, Jim Dandy, John Beck, Lee Marvin, Dencho, Mr.Mexico and Juan del Rio ...they all add color to this unique village.
 And when Carlos Fiesta is in town...watch your tequila!
 The California Grey Whale makes an annual trek from the cold waters of Alaska to the waters of Laguna Ignacio, just north of San Juanico.
 They also visit the bay at San Juanico, usually a mile or two offshore.
 For more information on this amazing mammal drop by the WHALE WATCH section of Baja Expo.

-For information on Mexico's plans on making San Juanico a major marine stop for boaters headed up or down the Baja Peninsula check out this article in CARLOS FIESTA UPDATES - TOURISM & BUSINESS section.
 The popularity of Scorpion Bay is reflected in an international clothing line that markets T-shirts and such with a Scorpion Bay logo!
 This remote hideaway is not for everyone, but if raw Baja nature and ocean activities are on the agenda, San Juanico is hard to beat!
 Curious about owning a piece of paradise?
 Check out our REAL ESTATE section.
 If you would like to see what San Juanico looks like FROM SPACE check it out!
 Before you head south check out today's SAN JUANICO WEATHER!
 Just take the weather at Loreto and subtract 15 degrees!
-For information on the tides in San Juanico scroll down the WWW TIDE CHARTS for today's update.
 San Juanico was one of the coastal locations that Carlos Fiesta cruised by on his solo 2,000 mile BAJA CIRCUMNAVIGATION!
 You won't believe his story but it's all true!
-For additional information on Mexico's plan to place marinas around Baja visit our MEXICO'S NAUTICAL LADDER page.
-And for updates on the Nautical Ladder plan and constructive feedback on the project the web site of PRO PENINSULA has more information.
-For more information on what's happening in other parts of Baja check out the web sites of BAJA TOURIST GUIDE and BAJA INSIDER.
-Pulling up the book SEA OF CORTEZ REVIEW is a fun way to visit Baja when you don't have the time to head south!
 For more information on what's happening south of the border drop by the MEXICO EXPO EVENT CALENDAR.
 To purchase a good map of the Baja Peninsula visit the web site of MEXICO MAPS.
 If you know of a company, web site or event that is not included here we would love to hear from you on our SUBMISSION PAGE.

 THE GRINGO FACTORMost of the gringos visiting San Juanico head for the bluffs above the surf breaks, 2nd point through 7th point.
 About half of the homes in town that are owned by gringos are located on Gringo Hill (just up from first point) and the rest of them are scattered throughout the side streets in town.
-The focal point in the evenings is the Scorpion Bay Cantina out by 2nd Point where drinks, grub, music and conversation round out each day.
-Those who can make it into town hang out at "Snakes"...Rattlesnake Bar and Grill just up from the Malecon when it is open (not often).
+The focal point is the Scorpion Bay Cantina out by 2nd Point where drinks, grub, music and conversation round out each day.
 YOUR FIRST STOP IN TOWNReady to slip into the true Baja mode and catch the real flavor of San Juanico?
 Do not pass go and do not collect $200 ... head straight for the Scorpion Bay Cantina (just follow the coastal road along town and out towards the point).
-The open air Cantina offers spectacular views of the Pacific Ocean, a nice selection of music and dated magazines, and warm food and cold grog to help you settle in.
+The open air Cantina offers spectacular views of the Pacific Ocean, a nice selection of music and dated magazines, and warm food and cold drinks to help you settle in.
 Go ahead ... pull out your Baja map and review your success.
 You've made it to Paradise!

-THE BEST OF SAN JUANICOThe best place to camp in San Juanico is on the bluffs between the walk-down at Second Point and the lighthouse at Third Point.
-Camping along this stretch of bluff offers killer views, allows easy access to the Cantina food, cocktails, bathrooms and trash cans....and more importantly allows easy access to the great waves of Second and Third Point!
+THE BEST OF SAN JUANICOThe best place to camp in San Juanico is on the bluffs between the walk-down at Second Point and the lighthouse at Third Point, as well as between second point to First Point.
+Camping along this stretch of bluff offers killer views, allows easy access to the Cantina food, cocktails, bathrooms and trash cans....and more importantly allows easy access to the great waves of First, Second and Third Points!
 San Juanico visitors looking for a nice place to enjoy a meal and ocean views can head to the SCORPION BAY CANTINA just up the hill from Second Point.
 This is where you can find that 'Cheeseburger in Paradise' Jimmy Buffet sings about.
 One of the best places in the world to surf is Scorpion Bay...the 7 point breaks just outside of beautiful downtown San Juanico are awesome.
 The best waves in San Juanico?
-Even though everyone loves the fun waves at Second Point, Carlos Fiesta says the best waves in Baja roll into Third Point at close to low tide.
+Even though everyone loves the fun waves at First Point and Second Point, Carlos Fiesta says the best waves in Baja roll into Third Point at close to low tide.
+With a big swell it breaks at higher tides as well.
 Like the idea of driving on the beach?
 Yes, it's against the law...but so is going 56 miles per hour on the San Diego Freeway.
 So check your Dive N' Surf tide book for low tide and head to the hard-packed sand out by the fisherman's panga beach.
 Watch out for sleeping pelicans.
 The best road trip from San Juanico is the 1 hour drive south of town to La Parisima.
 This oasis village offers a taste of Baja yet unspoiled by gringos and tourism.
 For a real adventure keep going east to the beautiful beaches of BAHIA CONCEPCION.

 ![]() The sandy beaches from San Juanico run south uninterrupted for over 20 miles, all the way down to Punta San Gregorio.
 From the village southwest the beaches consist of low bluffs down to the water, with a mixed bottom of sand and volcanic rock.
 These beaches are where the waves break with excellent shape for surfing, when the swells come in from the south (long rights with some left shoulders on the outer points).
 After a brief 2 year vacation, the sand is back on all of the point beaches!
 Shell collectors will enjoy a nice variety of shells, sharks teeth, (as well as a variety of jetsom and flotsom) that start one mile south of town and run along the beach for over 20 miles!